My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 We opted to stay at Grand View Resort Beitou for two nights so we could enjoy bathing in some private hot springs tubs, but because these hotels typically cost more than your average hotel, I’d say one night is enough for the experience.

-The best part (aside from the unlimited soaking you can do in the hot springs) is the fact that kaiseki-style breakfast is included with your stay!
+The best part (aside from the unlimited soaking you can do in the hot springs) is the fact that a kaiseki-style breakfast was included with our stay!

 Yangmingshan National Park